austozi/selfhosted/vaultwarden/README.md

 ## Security

+First, read the [Vaultwarden Wiki](https://github.com/dani-garcia/vaultwarden/wiki) for the hardening guide.
+Some additional notes are included below:

 Following deployment, enforce two-factor authentication and disable public internet access to the /admin directory in the web server configuration.

 The application log is located in ./config/log/vaultwarden.log.
 This can be used to formulate the filter for fail2ban.
 Failed login attempts are logged in the following format: